Useful Learning Experiences: A Qualitative Study of Corporate Training in Brazilian Software Engineering: Threats to Validity and Limitations

 \textbf{Sampling, self-selection, and memory bias}: Recruitment via professional networks (LinkedIn, WhatsApp, Telegram) may over-represent professionals already engaged with training and professional development.
-The open-ended question was optional, and only 195 of 282 participants (69.1\%) responded, further narrowing the corpus toward those with stronger opinions.
+The open-ended question was optional, and only 195 of 282 participants (69.1\%) responded.
+The 87 non-respondents may have systematically different profiles or attitudes toward training, which constitutes a non-response bias.
+As a partial mitigation, we observed that the sociodemographic profile of the 195 respondents closely mirrors that of the full sample of 282 in terms of gender, age, education, professional level, company size, and area of work, suggesting that the analyzed corpus is not skewed in observable demographic dimensions.
+However, this does not rule out non-observable differences, such as engagement with the topic or strength of opinions.
 Additionally, QQ1 asked about the ``most useful'' experience without distinguishing training types (onboarding, upskilling, workshops, compliance), meaning responses may mix formats with different objectives and pedagogies.
 Participants also described retrospective experiences, which may not correspond to the most recent, introducing memory distortion.

 \textbf{Sample profile}: The sample is predominantly male (73.8\%), highly educated (91.3\% with at least a complete undergraduate degree, 59.0\% with postgraduate qualifications), and restricted to Brazil.
 These characteristics may not reflect the full diversity of the Brazilian software workforce and limit generalizability.
 The high educational profile may particularly bias the prominence of T3.
+Two observations temper, without eliminating, this concern.
+First, higher education was not an inclusion criterion, so the educational profile is an observed characteristic of those who chose to respond rather than a condition we imposed.
+Second, even within this highly educated group, T3 is not dominant: it ranks behind both T1 ($n=91$) and T2 ($n=39$), which is difficult to reconcile with an account in which the educational profile alone drives its salience.
+We therefore read T3 as a foundational layer as experienced within this sample, not as a claim about the population of Brazilian software professionals.
 Professional level categories (e.g., Junior, Senior, Manager) may also be interpreted heterogeneously across organizations; future studies should adopt explicit operational definitions for each level.

 \textbf{Focus on software engineering}: Results are not automatically transferable to other IT specialties or sectors.